jabl/ls_affinity/README.md

 hardware threads, by default with OpenMPI 1.4 one gets e.g.

 	$ OMP_NUM_THREADS=4 mpirun -n 2 ./mpi_ls_affinity_mpi_openmp
-	MPI rank 1 thread 0 running on 0-7
+	On host XXX, MPI rank 1 thread 0 bound to PU(s) 0-7
-	MPI rank 0 thread 0 running on 0-7
+	On host XXX, MPI rank 0 thread 0 bound to PU(s) 0-7
-	MPI rank 1 thread 1 running on 0-7
+	On host XXX, MPI rank 1 thread 1 bound to PU(s) 0-7
-	MPI rank 1 thread 3 running on 0-7
+	On host XXX, MPI rank 1 thread 3 bound to PU(s) 0-7
-	MPI rank 1 thread 2 running on 0-7
+	On host XXX, MPI rank 1 thread 2 bound to PU(s) 0-7
-	MPI rank 0 thread 1 running on 0-7
+	On host XXX, MPI rank 0 thread 1 bound to PU(s) 0-7
-	MPI rank 0 thread 3 running on 0-7
+	On host XXX, MPI rank 0 thread 3 bound to PU(s) 0-7
-	MPI rank 0 thread 2 running on 0-7
+	On host XXX, MPI rank 0 thread 2 bound to PU(s) 0-7

 By setting the affinity for both OpenMP and OpenMPI one gets

 	$ GOMP_CPU_AFFINITY=0-7 OMP_NUM_THREADS=4 mpirun -n 2 -bind-to-core -cpus-per-proc 4 ./mpi_ls_affinity_mpi_openmp
-	MPI rank 0 thread 0 running on 0
+	On host XXX, MPI rank 0 thread 0 bound to PU(s) 0
-	MPI rank 1 thread 0 running on 4
+	On host XXX, MPI rank 1 thread 0 bound to PU(s) 4
-	MPI rank 0 thread 1 running on 1
+	On host XXX, MPI rank 0 thread 1 bound to PU(s) 1
-	MPI rank 1 thread 1 running on 5
+	On host XXX, MPI rank 1 thread 1 bound to PU(s) 5
-	MPI rank 1 thread 2 running on 6
+	On host XXX, MPI rank 1 thread 2 bound to PU(s) 6
-	MPI rank 1 thread 3 running on 7
+	On host XXX, MPI rank 1 thread 3 bound to PU(s) 7
-	MPI rank 0 thread 2 running on 2
+	On host XXX, MPI rank 0 thread 2 bound to PU(s) 2
-	MPI rank 0 thread 3 running on 3
+	On host XXX, MPI rank 0 thread 3 bound to PU(s) 3

+In the program output, "PU(s)" means "processing unit", per the hwloc
+terminology: "The smallest processing element that can be represented by a hwloc object.
+It may be a single-core processor, a core of a multicore processor, or a single thread in a SMT processor. hwloc's PU acronym stands for Processing Unit. "